ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/customer/Readme.md

 ![connection_image](./images/editapiconnections.jpg)

-2. In the window there will be a button titled **"Authorize"**, click on it and it will open up the Microsoft sign in page.
-Enter the teams account credentials and it will authorize you to your teams account.
+2. In the window there will be a button titled **"Authorize"**, click on it and it will open up the Microsoft sign-in page.
+Enter the team account credentials and it will authorize you to your team's account.

 ![authorize_image](./images/authorize.jpg)

 3. Click on **"Save"** to save the authorization information and navigate to resource group.

 4. Now click on the deployed logic app, the default name of which is **"TeamsNotify"**.
-Click on the option **"Logic app designer"** from the side bar under heading **"Development tools"**.
+Click on the option **"Logic app designer"** from the sidebar under heading **"Development tools"**.
 This will open a visual editor, if there was problem connecting to teams then it will display a connection error.
 In that case, refer back to step 1.

 ![designer_image](./images/logicappdesigner1.jpg)

 5. If the connection is successful, click on **switch** button thats in the designer panel.
 It will open 6 different cases, click on a case and you will see a box labeled **"Post a message (V3)"**, click on that.
-Next to select **"Team"** and **"Channel"**, click on the **cross** button at the right side of these two fields to open up drop down menu for available Team and Channel in Teams account.
+Next to select **"Team"** and **"Channel"**, click on the **cross** button at the right side of these two fields to open up drop-down menu for available Team and Channel in Teams account.
 If you cant see your **Team** and **Channel**, goto step 1, there might be problem with authentication.
 Do this for all 6 cases.

 ![designer_image](./images/logicappdesigner2.jpg)

-6. Finally click on save and your logic app setup is completed.
+6. Finally, click on save and your logic app setup is completed.

 With this our setup of Alerts is complete.

-Next we elaborate on how to add multiple emails in the action group.
+Next we elaborate on how to add multiple emails to the action group.

-## Adding multiple emails in an action group
+## Adding multiple emails to an action group

-Follow these steps to add multiple emails to recieve alerts on.
+Follow these steps to add multiple emails to receive alerts on.

 1. First type "Alerts" in the Azure search bar.
 Click on "Alerts" and it will take you to the main alerts dashboard.